-Before you write any essay in German 101/102/103, start by leafing through the current and most recent chapters of the textbook to look for ideas.
+The “Essay Format for German 101” that we are asking you to follow is specifically designed to help you write your essay in German as much as possible, without first coming up with ideas in English.
+We strongly recommend that you use this same method to draft your remaining test essays, i.e. start by leafing through the current and most recent chapters of the textbook to look for ideas, note vocabulary and phrases you can use/adapt, then free-write for 20-minutes, then make edits and look up words as needed.
 As much as possible, try to avoid coming up with ideas in English and then having to figure out how to translate them into German!
 Writing your ideas out in English and then translating them into German is very hard work, and produces very poor results.
-For this first essay, just address the bullet points in the essay prompt, and you'll be fine!
+Follow the suggested procedure, and you will be surprised how easy it can be to write in German :)

 Look up words carefully.
-Your goal should be 95% confidence that the word you find is correct.
+When you look up a word, your goal should be 95% confidence that the word you find is correct.

-Start with the PONS dictionary (see the link in the navigation bar on the left).
+Start with the PONS dictionary (see the link on the top right or bottom of this page).

 Note the information provided about each group of words:

 whether it’s a noun, an adjective, an adverb, or a transitive or intransitive verb.
 A transitive verb can take an object (e.g. eat: I eat vegetables); an intransitive verb cannot (e.g. sleep: I sleep).
 If you’re looking for the verb “to kick” [=treten], for example, don’t choose a noun [e.g. der Tritt]!